andrewcooke/choochoo/docs/fix-fit.md

 fail validation (see [Validation](#validation)).
 This is why it is best to use the slices found by `--drop` (see [Drop Data](#drop-data)).

+## Timestamps

+If `--start` is given, a shift in time is calculated by comparing this with the first timestamp in the file.
+This offset it then applied to all timestamps.

+Rewriting timestamps will require that the checksum is updated, so you should also use `--fix-checksum` (see below).

 ## Header and Checksums